jeanxwang/os232/links.md

 Log codes for `mylog.txt`.
 Creating log with correct codes.
 * [Recording Week03: C Programming](https://www.youtube.com/watch?v=F_o4mjBVbio) ---
 A video of C programming
+*[Linux Crash Course - Easy Terminal Commands for Inspecting Hardware](https://youtu.be/oGyJr-iUwt8?si=59V2boc0XfmlFekg) --- Some easy-to-use commands you can use to inspect hardware.
+These commands will help you list PCI devices, view information about your CPU, and more.

 <br>
 <hr>